medius-group/onboarding-docs/3_apa/2_configuration/050_sched_jobs_010_adjust.md

-There are primarily three jobs to adjust at this stage, but you will need to revisit this page around go live to set the email related jobs.
-The jobs to look at now are:
+There are primarily three jobs to adjust at this stage, but you will need to revisit again after go live to set the email related jobs.
+These jobs are:

 1. DelegatedTaskAssignment
     * This job goes through the Temporary Delegation settings for all users and make sure that invoices that qualify for delegation show up in the inbox of the delegatee.